-The Department of Mathematics and Computer Science sponsors several student organizations that meet regularly to discuss topics ranging from new discoveries to career opportunities.
+There are many opportunities for Central students to become involved in their selected career fields.
+The Department of Mathematics and Computer Science sponsors five student organizations which meet regularly to discuss topics ranging from new discoveries to career opportunities.

-The Central Missouri Mathematics Educators organization provides opportunities for preservice middle and high school mathematics teachers to discuss methods and trends in teacher education with UCM faculty and area public school teachers.
-Other organizations include Kappa Mu Epsilon, a national honor society for mathematics students; the Association for computing machinery which keeps students informed of changes in the department's and university's computer facilities; a student chapter of the Mathematical Association of America for students interested in recent developments in the mathematical community; and the Actuarial Organization which provides students with career information about the actuarial profession.
+The Central Missouri Mathematics Educators organization provides opportunities for pre-service elementary, middle, and high school mathematics teachers to discuss methods and trends in teacher education with UCM faculty and area public school teachers.

+Other departmental organizations include Kappa Mu Epsilon, a national honor society for mathematics students, Association for Computing Machinery which keeps students informed of changes in the university's computer facilities, a student chapter of the Mathematical Association of America for students interested in recent developments in the mathematical community, and The Actuarial Organization which provides students with career information about the actuarial profession.